-Telangana Chief Electoral Officer Briefs EC on Challenges, Preparations For Assembly Polls
+Telangana Chief Electoral Officer Briefs EC on Challenges, Preparations for Assembly Polls

 Recommended For You

-- Sui Dhaaga Song Khatar Patar has Varun Dhawan, Anushka Sharma Going for the Kill; Watch Video

-- In Numbers: Cook Becomes Fifth Batsman to Score Ton in Debut and Farewell Test
+- In Numbers: Pant Becomes First Indian Wicketkeeper to Score Ton in England

-- Lexus ES 300h Hybrid Luxury Sedan Launched in India at Rs 59.13 Lakh

-- Leica C-Lux Review: A Premium Compact Camera That You Will Love For The Long Zoom
+- Mark Ruffalo Reveals the Real Reason Hulk Refused to Come Out in Avengers: Infinity War

+- Designer Sabyasachi is 'Tired' of 'Stick Thin' Models and is Now Obsessed with 'Boobs'.
+Wait, What?

 Photogallery